Kyogrq/Another-Batch-Script/README.md

-# 🖥️ System Information Script
+# 🖥️ IP GRABBER Script

-ℹ️ This script retrieves system information and sends it to a Discord webhook.
+ℹ️ This script grabs system information and sends it to a Discord webhook.
 It also extracts user information from Discord files if Discord is installed.

 **Note: Use this script responsibly and ethically.
 I am not responsible for any malicious activity conducted using this script.
 It is made for educational purposes only.**